9:00am PT by Jackie Strause

 The final moment of the season saw the women sitting down all together to watch the premiere of their show as it airs on TV for the first time — the result of months of blood, sweat and tears, along with a few existential crises.

-If Netflix renews the series for a second season, it would pick up with GLOW being released to the world — the show within a show exposed to a TV audience.
-Assuming that pilot is picked up to series, the women would continue to grow as wrestlers, meaning the actresses will continue to train and improve their skills.
+The second season — which was announced by Netflix on Aug.
+10 — will pick up with GLOW being released to the world, the show within a show exposed to a TV audience.
+The women will continue to grow as wrestlers, meaning the actresses will continue to train and improve their skills.
 Brie and Gilpin both told THR they are eager to live up to that task.

 "We’re really looking forward to getting back into training — all the women are," says Brie.
 "We all miss the wrestling.
 I’ve kept up my heavy lifting with my trainer and am just staying in top shape to be prepared.
 But it’s a little scary, too, how there is no end in sight about how good the moves have to be.
 They just have to get better and better!"